leminhtuan2015/Today-I-Learn/language_python/python_ package_module.md

 ### Python Packages (__init__.py)

+* Packages are a way of structuring Python’s module, **packages is the collection of modules**
 * Files named `__init__.py` are used to **mark directories on disk as Python package directories**

 * Python defines two types of packages: